maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-evolution-of-ai-coding.md

 *Two eras of AI assisted software engineering.*

 Of course, the advent of agentic AI does not mean that you can ignore the complexity of the underlying technology and, even more importantly, the complexity of the system.
 Unfortunately, this can still be challenging, even for the best models being used in agentic conversations.
 There are many things that can go wrong.
 For example, context resolution may not be as accurate as it should be, particularly if you do not have consistent and clear naming conventions.
 Tool output may be ignored or tool launch omitted.
 If your quality assurance is not fully automated, you will still need to perform many manual tests because code can be generated very quickly.
 If your static code analysis tools are inadequate, you will have extra work reviewing the generated code, which may be substantial, in addition to the fact that you may need to review it anyway (remeber [Miguel][ai-is-not-faster]?).
 However, complexity is an issue whether or not we use AI.
 It is always present and requires attention.
-By using the divide-and-conquer approach properly, you can have good AI support and perhaps more time to deal with complexity (by reducing it, of course).
+If you use the divide-and-conquer approach properly, you can benefit from good AI support and perhaps have more time to deal with complexity by reducing it.
+Rather than a top-down approach, it's now a hybrid one.
+The heuristic is clear: once you see the AI struggling, divide your problem.
+With Agentic AI, the threshold for such division is surely much higher.

 ### Can the mood of scepticism be reversed?